TheKingAde/alx-low_level_programming/0x01-variables_if_else_while/README.md

-8th programme - prints the lowercase alphabet in reverse, followed by a new line 9th programme -  prints all the numbers of base 16 in lowercase, followed by a new line) 10th programme - prints all possible combinations of single-digit numbers
+8th programme - prints the lowercase alphabet in reverse, followed by a new line 9th programme -  prints all the numbers of base 16 in lowercase, followed by a new line) 10th programme - prints all possible combinations of single-digit numbers 11th programme -  prints all possible different combinations of two digits